 WS 200.
 Introduction to Women's Studies - Whereas historically women have been studied as outsiders or objects, this course will study women as subjects.
 Through readings and extensive discussion participants will explore and assess the underlying assumptions in scientific and pseudo-scientific, academic and popular theories about gender.
 We will explore the effects of sexism and prejudicial attitudes on women and men.
 We will assess the validity of biological, psychological, sociological, anthropological and biblical explanations for gender asymmetry (why men have historically had more privilege and power).
 Participants will be encouraged to examine their own lives and empowered to teach and learn from one another.

-Four Credits Dickie, Kipp, Young Fall and/or Spring Semester
+Four Credits Dickie, Kipp, Petit, Young Both Semesters